AlfrescoLabs/bamboo-migration-tools/README.md

 ### Dump plan and branch information

-Use `plans.py` and `branches.py` to run through all plans and all branches of plans, respectively, and to dump information on them in CSV format to `stdout`, e.g.
+Use `plans.py`, `branches.py` and `results.py` to run through all plans, all branches of plans and all build runs, respectively, and to dump information on them in CSV format to `stdout`, e.g.

     python3 plans.py > all_plans.csv
     python branches.py > all_branches.csv
+    python results.py > all_results.csv

 A new row is added in the CSV output for each plan or branch found.